 First, my M-Audio Oxygen Pro Review shows proper FL Studio installation with my FREE Oxygen Pro MIDI Script.

-I also have a Premium Oxygen Pro Template.. so you don’t have to learn and figure it out, you literally just install a quick file into this Preset Editor, and I set it all up for you in FL Studio.
+There’s also my Premium Oxygen Pro Template.. so you don’t have to figure it out, you literally just install a quick file into this Preset Editor, and I set it all up for you in FL Studio.

-How to Access M-Audio Oxygen Pro Preset Editor
+Where to Find M-Audio Oxygen Pro Preset Editor

 Go to the M-Audio website, and under “Account” -> “Sign In“, you will see once logged in, “Account” -> “My Products” will be available, which shows your product serial numbers and various product resource downloads.